Mobility Program Guidelines 2019

 Program means the New Colombo Plan Mobility Program.

-Program Delegates means a Deputy Secretary of the Department of Foreign Affairs and Trade and a Deputy Secretary of the Department of Education and Training in their role as co-chairs of the Program Implementation Group.
+Program Delegates means a Deputy Secretary of the Department of Foreign Affairs and Trade and a Deputy Secretary of the Department of Education and Training.

 Program Funding or Program Funds means the funding made available by the Australian Government for the Program in any given financial year.

-Single-term Mobility Projects are Mobility Projects that are approved to run for one funding period (i.e. between 1 January 2017 and 30 June 2018).
+Single-year Mobility Projects are Mobility Projects that are approved to run for one funding period.

-Student means a student enrolled in an undergraduate course of study at a Home University throughout the duration of the Mobility Project and is the beneficiary of a Student Grant from a Funding Recipient.
+Student means a student enrolled in an undergraduate course at a Bachelor or Bachelor Honours level at a Home University throughout the duration of the Mobility Project and is the beneficiary of a Student Grant from a Funding Recipient.

-Student Grant means a Short-term Grant, Semester Grant or Internship Grant, which is awarded to a Student for participating in a Mobility Project.
+Student Grant means a Short-term Grant, Semester Grant, Internship Grant or Language Training Grant, which is awarded to a Student for participating in a Mobility Project.

-- As outlined in the 2015-16 Portfolio Budget Statements.
-Covers all aspects of the New Colombo Plan, including the Scholarship Program.
-The funding does include funding for capital expenses.
+1 As outlined in the 2017-18 Portfolio Budget Statements.
+Covers all aspects of the New Colombo Plan including the Scholarship Program.
+The funding does not include funding for capital expenses.